Shobha Mohan

-Shobha Mohan is an Indian actress known for her works, predominantly in Malayalam cinema along with few Tamil films.
+Shobha Mohan is an Indian actress known for her works, predominantly in Malayalam cinema.

 Biography

 Shobha Mohan was born to actor Kottarakara Sreedharan Nair and Vijayalakshmi at Kottarakkara in Kollam, Kerala.
 She is the elder sister of Malayalam actor Sai Kumar.
 She made her debut in Balloon in 1982 as the heroine opposite Mukesh.
 She married Malayalam Theatre artiste K. Mohankumar on 5 November 1984.
 Actors Vinu Mohan and Anu Mohan are their sons.
 Actress Vidhya Mohan is her daughter-in-law.